Don’t try to tell me it’s just a movie, because it’s not.

 All I did know was that it was imperative to buy an advanced ticket before opening weekend.
 I pre-ordered one (for Thursday, yesterday) with just an inkling of the storyline (gathered only from promo pics and the few chapters I was able to finish in anticipation).
 And while it’s easy to write this off as blind support for the sake of, well, blind support, this simple act isn’t the same as voting for Candidate X of Party Y just because she’s a woman from Party Y. Buying a ticket meant that I would count, and that hopefully, Crazy Rich Asians would count, too.

 That we—spoiler alert!
-I’m a first-gen Taiwanese-American—have been waiting 25 years to see Asians who weren’t reincarnated of this portrayal by a white actor, or worse, unwritten from our own goddamn story and replaced with yet another white cast.
+I’m a second-gen Taiwanese-American—have been waiting 25 years to see Asians who weren’t reincarnated of this portrayal by a white actor, or worse, unwritten from our own goddamn story and replaced with yet another white cast.

 The trouble with being the “first” of anything (or in this case, the first in a quarter of a century) is that it bears the burden of having to be so perfect that nothing can shake its ground.
 For example: Our first black president had to be the best president, and even though he was great, perfectly “just fine“ at worst, he became the scapegoat for all that went wrong (a lot of which was inherited circumstance, for the record).
 The blowback was detrimental; the proof is in the current regime and the destruction it leaves in its wake.